dingusxmcgee/dingusxmcgee.github.io/_posts/2025-10-06-Its-Java-All-The-Way-Down.md

 ---

-On October 5, 2025, Oracle posted about newly exploited [CVEs](https://www.oracle.com/security-alerts/alert-cve-2025-61882.html).
+On October 5, 2025, Oracle posted about a freshly exploited CVE, Oracle E-Business Suite CVE-2025-61882.
+[Link](https://www.oracle.com/security-alerts/alert-cve-2025-61882.html).
 Let's take a peek in this quick and dirty blog post.